abeluck/stegdetect/README.md

 This Android build is sort of fragile, there are many compile warnings.

+You must set the environment variable `NDK_BASE` to the root location of your Android NDK.

 ```bash
     $ make clean
     $ make -f Makefile.android